polimata776/polimata776/README.md

 ## Hi there 👋

-I am a Physics student at Universidade Federal de Pernambuco (UFPE) focused on data science, artificial intelligence and Cosmology.
-I am currently conducting undergraduate research at Fiocruz PE, integrating data for public health research.
+I am a Physics student at the Federal University of Pernambuco (UFPE), focusing on data science, artificial intelligence, and cosmology.
+Currently, I am conducting undergraduate research at Fiocruz PE, integrating data for public health research.
 I have experience in machine learning, data engineering, and cloud computing.
-I share my cosmology and data analysis projects here.
+I share my projects in cosmology, epidemiology, quantum mechanics, and data analysis.
+I really enjoy studying diverse areas in depth, so you will see projects from various fields here.